 We invite you to browse our learning units for additional tips and information related to a variety of personal and community advocacy topics.
 Please see our “Get Involved” tab for a list of specific and timely opportunities and events.
 We welcome your involvement and appreciate your efforts!

-Meet Melissa Adams VanHouten, AGMD Patient Advocacy and Education Specialist.
+Meet Melissa Adams VanHouten, AGMD Public Policy and Outreach Director.

 Watch Melissa’s Video Below